foxanna/chgk/Components/googleplayserviceskitkat-19.0.0/component/Details.md

 * All products in Google Play services share a common authorization API that leverages the existing Google accounts on the device.
 You and your users have a consistent and safe way to grant and receive OAuth2 access tokens to Google services.

 #### Automatic Updates
-* Devices running Android 2.23and newer and that have the Google Play Store app automatically receive updates to Google Play services.
+* Devices running Android 2.23 and newer and that have the Google Play Store app automatically receive updates to Google Play services.
 Enhance your app with the most recent version of Google Play services without worrying about your users' Android version.

 Showing a Map
 =============